-The effects of growing-up with an alcoholic parent can be debilitating and long-lasting.
-Adult children of alcoholics may experience denial, impulse control, and depression.
-They are also more likely to become alcoholics themselves.
+The effects of growing-up with a parent battling alcohol use disorder can be debilitating and long-lasting.
+Adult children of those battling alcohol use disorder may experience denial, impulse control, and depression.
+They are also more likely to become dependent on alcohol themselves.

-Substance abuse, particularly alcoholism, is an unfortunately common occurrence in American households.
+Substance abuse, particularly alcohol use disorder, is an unfortunately common occurrence in American households.
 An estimated 76 million Americans will experience alcohol addiction within their family.
-One-third of those will be children with alcoholic parents.
+One-third of those will be children with parents dependent on alcohol.

 It’s important to know that this cycle is not permanent, and can end with the help of therapy and counseling.
 If you are suffering from any of these common symptoms, know you are not alone.

-Alcoholics commonly use denial as a coping mechanism to avoid having to face their addiction.
-Children growing up with alcoholic parents learn this behavior, and in adulthood, may find they also use denial as a coping mechanism.
+Those with alcohol use disorder commonly use denial as a coping mechanism to avoid having to face their addiction.
+Children growing up with parents with a dependency on alcohol learn this behavior, and in adulthood, may find they also use denial as a coping mechanism.
 This denial might appear when trying to cope with anxiety, depression, or low self-esteem.
-It’s okay to talk openly about suffering from these symptoms or illnesses, but adult children of alcoholics often struggle with overcoming denial that prevents them from seeking treatment in the first place.
+It’s okay to talk openly about suffering from these symptoms or illnesses, but adult children of those dependent on alcohol often struggle with overcoming denial that prevents them from seeking treatment in the first place.

-Adult children of alcoholic parents often suffer from low self-esteem.
-This is a common byproduct of the emotional neglect and abuse found in households where substance abuse and alcoholism occurs.
+Adult children of parents with alcohol use disorder often suffer from low self-esteem.
+This is a common byproduct of the emotional neglect and abuse found in households where substance abuse and alcohol use disorder occurs.
 Family roles can be skewed in the home, with children having to take on more responsibility than is appropriate or healthy.
 In adulthood, they may be harsh critics of themselves and will often require the approval of others to feel positive about themselves.
 This can lead to co-dependence and unhealthy relationships.

 Find help for your loved one struggling with addiction.
 Download our free resources: